a green train that is sitting on a track

-Thanks to a generous grant from the Emery Rail Heritage Trust, the Black River Railroad Historical Trust has been able to purchase and install a layover heater in diesel locomotive No. 438.
-This grant, for $15,000, covered the purchase and installation of the layover heater inside the locomotive, as well as the electrical components required to plug in the layover heater.
+With the support of a $15,000 grant from the Emery Rail Heritage Trust, the Black River Railroad Historical Trust successfully purchased and installed a layover heater in diesel locomotive No. 438.
+This funding covered the acquisition and installation of the heater as well as the necessary electrical components to power it.

-The layover heater was purchased from Hotstart, along with an installation kit consisting of brackets and pipes that were required to mount the layover heater and connect to the necessary places within the locomotive.
-The installation kit kept labor down, avoiding the need to custom fit pipes and brackets on site during the installation.
-McHugh Locomotive & Equipment was contracted to do the installation, which included mounting the layover heater, connecting all the necessary piping, and providing a place to plug in the layover heater.
+The heater was sourced from Hotstart, complete with an installation kit that included brackets and pipes necessary for mounting and connection.
+This kit reduced labor costs by eliminating the need for custom fittings during installation.
+McHugh Locomotive & Equipment was contracted to complete the installation, which involved mounting the heater, connecting the piping, and providing a plug-in system for operation.

 a store filled with lots of books